Twilio Authy brings the future of strong authentication to the convenience of your Linux device.

 Supported Linux distributions:

-Fedora: Supported, but there’s a known issue where text is not displayed correctly in a pop-up window after the user clicks on “Log out and reset device”.
+Manjaro: Supported, but there’s a known issue where text is not displayed correctly in a pop-up window after the user clicks on “Log out and reset device”.
 The pop-up should say “You will lose any authenticator tokens that are not backed up.
 Are you sure you want to reset this device?”.
 The right button is to “Accept” and the left button is to “Cancel”.

 Other distributions may also work fine as well, but we have not tested them.